mdaley6/chip_in_app/README.md

 # chip_in_app

-Making an app in reactive native to log my golf chip ins (mostly just to learn reactive native)
+Making an app in react native to log my golf chip ins (mostly just to learn reactive native)